SamiLhll/macrosyntR/README.md

 # Getting help

-If you're having problems with this package, or want to see other features implemented, feel free to open an issue here or send an email at :
+Need help, Identified a bug, or want to see other features implemented ?
+Feel free to open an issue here or send an email at :
 elhilali.sami@gmail.com